stefanomattoccia/SmartCamera/README.md

 Credits to initial developers: Riccardo Albertazzi and Simone Mingarelli

-May 2022 - OV7670 and PYNQ (by Mattia Mazzoli and Matteo Di Lorenzi) At the following link is available a new project, developed by Mattia Mazzoli and Matteo Di Lorenzi, for the PYNQ board:
+### OV7670 and PYNQ

+At the following link is available a new project, developed by Mattia Mazzoli and Matteo Di Lorenzi, for the PYNQ Z2 board:

 https://github.com/m-dilorenzi/OV7670-PynqZ2